 Notes

-- Baking Soda: Also known as sodium bicarbonate, it is often used in cooking to tenderize meats; it works by breaking down tough fibers in less expensive cuts of beef, resulting in a more tender and velvety texture.
+- Baking Soda: Also known as sodium bicarbonate, this is often used in cooking to tenderize meats; it works by breaking down tough fibers in less expensive cuts of beef, resulting in a more tender and velvety texture.

 Linda